alexklyuev/vscode-svg-dev/README.md

 ### Editing shapes by points

 You can edit existing shapes (path, polygon, polyline, line) point by point clicking on "edit points" button in editor window (button would appear if editable shape selected), editing mode would be entered and editable points would be shown, you can drag them and see shape changes - when you done editing press `esc` or `enter` to exit point editing mode.
+You can also enter edit by points mode with keyboard shortcut `ctrl+e` (mac: `cmd+e`)

 ## What`s new
+ - 0.8.10
+   - hints are now implemented as vscode info messages, you could silence them by pressing 'don`t show again' message indside message popup, you can enable or disable each hint in settings
+   - edit rect by poins
+   - edit by points triggers by `ctrl+e` (mac: `cmd+e`) - for all shapes that supports edit by poins (rect, path, polygon, polyline, line)
  - 0.8.9
    - formatted svg code view
    - keyboard shortcuts changes and fixes